 Spark is the consumer face of Google’s Antigravity agent engine — the same infrastructure powering the Google Managed Agents API aimed at developers.
 Where Managed Agents is a single-API-call primitive for building agents into applications, Spark is the packaged, end-user product: pre-connected to your Google account, aware of your inbox and calendar, and designed to be delegated to without writing a line of code.

-Spark is currently rolling out to trusted testers and will become available to US-based Google AI Ultra subscribers ($100/month) over 18 in the coming days.
+Spark rolled out first to trusted testers, then to US-based Google AI Ultra subscribers ($100/month) over 18 the week after I/O.

 What Gemini Spark Is